viewdo/x-ui/packages/core/src/components/x-app-view/readme.md

 # X-APP

-The View component is a child component for the **`<x-app>`** component for adding a page-route.
+The View component is a child component for the **`<x -app>`** component for adding a page-route.
 It is a container element that displays its inner HTML for a given route or sub-route.
 This provides a declarative mechanism for in-page content/component routing by URL.

 > This component enables single-page app functionality, with full path routing without scripting.